tms4517/SV-Coding-Practices/prs/paper/SemVerSoC/SemVerSoC.md

   optimization, obfuscation, etc.
 - Waivers on errors or warnings from particular tools.
 - Power intent, normally specified with UPF (IEEE1801).
-- Abstract models and unittests.
+- Abstract models and unit tests.
   Other users (likely excluding implementation) may depend on these to validate their own work.
 - Address map and structure of software-visible registers.